aws/jsii/docs/specifications/2-type-system.md

 will be named `foo.ns1.ns2`).

-*Submodules* may use differnt [code-generation configuration](#code-generation) than thier parent submodule or package.
+*Submodules* may use differnt [code-generation configuration](#code-generation) than their parent submodule or package.

 > :construction: *Submodule*-level code-generation configuration is not yet
 > implemented.